anoma/namada/documentation/specs/src/economics/fee-system.md

 directly to the block proposer (incentive-compatible, so that side payments are no more profitable).

-Fees are only meant for `InnerTx` transactions: `WrapperTx`s carry information about fees for the relative inner tx but are not subject to fees themselves.

 ## Fee payment

 The `WrapperTx` struct holds all the data necessary for the payment of fees in